91137 DNA Profiling6cp; 5 hours per week (2 hour lecture, 3 hour practical/tutorial)

 In this time the techniques of DNA profiling have changed enormously, and their sensitivity is such that DNA profiling can now identify DNA sources from as little as 6–10 human cells.
 Typical sources of DNA in a forensic investigation have grown from large stains of body fluids, to microscopic traces of skin.

-This subject examines the chemical, immunological and molecular biological techniques necessary to locate and identify biological materials and their origin on a variety of crime scene items, and to extract, purify and analyse DNA from these items.
-DNA extraction, amplification and examination using standard technologies is highlighted, as required for court admissible evidence.
+This subject examines the molecular biological techniques necessary to produce DNA profiles.
+DNA extraction, quantitation, amplification, electrophoresis and examination using standard technologies is highlighted, as required for court admissible evidence.

 Autumn session, City campus